jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

         }
 ```

 Here’s what the `Parser` based equivalent tests look like.
-All of the previous construction disappears here.
-The `Parser` implementation will manage it:
+All of the previous construction disappears when using the `Parser` which will manage it:
 ```java
         assertEquals("7", new Parser(new ScannerImpl("+(4, 3)")).parse().evaluate(null).toString());
         assertEquals("2/3", new Parser(new ScannerImpl("+(1/2, 1/6)")).parse().evaluate(null).toString());